National Trails Day – June 3, 2017

 Ralph’s Pass is a natural surface multi-use trail approximately 2.7 miles in length which will serve as an important connector between the Hummocks and Uplands Trails and Ousel Falls Trail.
 A connecting spur will also route bikers to the Yellow Mule Trailhead.
 A significant portion of the trail easements fall within dedicated subdivision open space and through areas of natural beauty ranging from steep and heavily forested mountains to open grassy meadows.
 The trail will enable users to enjoy views of several Big Sky peaks including Lone Peak and Pioneer Mountain.
-Trail construction was completed in the fall 2016.
-The trail will be open to the public June 15, 2017 with a grand opening ceremony at 4:00 p.m.
+Completed in the fall 2016, the trail will be open to the public June 15, 2017 with a grand opening ceremony at 4:00 p.m.

 Pedestrian Trail & Tunnel